Teaching and Learning Resource Center

 Limitations

 • Virtual proctoring tools do not detect cheating without instructor review and decision making.
-If you suspect cheating, you can review the Proctorio recording and include that as evidence in a referral to COAM.
+If you suspect cheating, you can review the Honorlock recording and include that as evidence in a referral to COAM.

 • Virtual proctoring options require specific devices (PC or Mac laptop or desktop) and Wi-Fi access.
 Include these requirements in the syllabus.
 Work with your students to determine who needs an alternative based on their available technology.